ilyes-smaouii/advent_of_code_2024/README.md

 Update : read Day 21's instructions, and thought about it a little, I'm not seeing a clear approach to follow here.
 I mean, there's a something I could try, but I can't tell if it's the solution in theory.
 Plus I've been a little busy lately, so I haven't really put that much time into it.
 I'll try to think about it more, but if I can't find anything better, maybe I'll just try that approach and see what results it yields.
+### 2025/09/01
+Needed some tweaking to find the right approach, and then it took me a lot of time to realize I'd made a small mistake by lack of attention (a "<" replaced with a ">").
+Once I'd found that out, I got the solution for part 1.
+I tried to solve part 2 with a similar approach, only changing the number of "steps" taken, but it's not efficient enough, and takes too long.
+Currently thinking of another approach with better complexity.